radish-bdd/radish/README.md

 # Documentation

-The whole documentation of radish is available here: http://radish.readthedocs.org/en/latest/quicktutorial.html
+The whole documentation of radish is available on [Read The Docs](http://radish.readthedocs.org)

 # Contribution